bcgov/nr-epd-organics-info/README.md

 Organics Info (ORI) shares information on authorized biosolids land application and compost facilities regulated under the Organic Matter Recycling Regulation (OMRR) in BC.

-This project is part of a the OMRR Transparency Enhancement Initiative led by the Environmental Policy and Initiatives Branch (EPIB) in the Ministry of Environment and Climate Change Strategy.
+This project is part of the OMRR Transparency Enhancement Initiative led by the Environmental Policy and Initiatives Branch (EPIB) in the Ministry of Environment and Climate Change Strategy.

 # Technologies used